 If you’re checking my math don’t worry.
 In the exhibit above the “sub-total” is $1,706 more than the itemized list shows.
 That’s because I’m including the closing costs and two months of utility bills, dammit!

-But here’s the bottom-line: When I first started analyzing the cash on cash returns for this place, before putting in my offer a few months back, I spit-balled an estimate of $10,000 to get her ready.
+But here’s the bottom-line: When I first started analyzing the cash on cash returns for this place, before putting in my offer a few months back, I spit-balled an estimate of $10,000 for this Airbnb Remodel.
 That’s furnishing and repairs/upgrades, all-in.
-Now that we know I can’t estimate flooring for shit, let’s see how I’m doing with the big-picture on that $10K target, shall we?
+Now that we know I can’t estimate flooring for sh*t, let’s see how I’m doing with the big-picture on that $10K target, shall we?

 Here’s the master checklist: